GitHub Agentic Workflows

 ResearchPlanAssignOps

 ResearchPlanAssignOps is a four-phase development pattern that moves from automated discovery to merged code with human control at every decision point.
-A research agent surfaces insights, a planning agent converts them into actionable issues, a coding agent implements the work, and a human reviews and merges.
+A research agent surfaces insights, a planning agent converts them into actionable issues, a coding agent implements the work by assigning issues to GitHub Copilot, and a human reviews and merges.

 Each phase produces a concrete artifact consumed by the next, and every transition is a human checkpoint.